bozali/simple-event-aggreator/README.md

 ## Example 2: Creating a custom event, subscribing and unsubscribing

-This example shows how we can unsubscribe a event type with a subscription token
+In this example we will subscribe to an event and unsubscribe to it with a subscription token.

 ```c++